Basford, Staffordshire: Transport

+Basford is served by three bus services, operated by First Potteries.
+These connect the area with Newcastle-Under-Lyme, Burslem, Hanley, Kidsgrove and Tunstall.

 Religion

-The Church of England parish church of Basford is St. Mark's Church on Basford Park Road in the deanery of Newcastle-under-Lyme, Staffordshire.
+The Church of England parish church of Basford is St. Mark's Church on Basford Park Road in the deanery of Newcastle-under-Lyme.

-There is also a Seventh-day Adventist church on Victoria Street which was registered for worship in 1948.
+There is also a Seventh-day Adventist church on Victoria Street, which was registered for worship in 1948.

 Basford had a Wesleyan Methodist chapel opposite St. Mark's Church on Basford Park Road.
 Built by 1902, it was demolished in the early 2000s and the site was redeveloped with apartments.